pavelvodrazka/ctf-writeups/hackvent2017/challenges/day24/README.md

 }
 ```

-In last step it adds this font family to the `password` HTML element.
+In last step it assigns this font family to the `password` HTML element.

 ```css
 #password {